numaer/bayesian-spine-classification/README.md

 ### How to Run Code through Python

-Please ensure you run the code with python 3.6.8>.
+Please ensure you run the code with Python 3.6.8>=.
 For this project, I use Python 3.8.3.
+I also recommend using [Python 3 Virtual Environments](https://docs.python.org/3/library/venv.html) to install the dependencies in an isolated environment.
+This is optional.

-The code below will install the requirements and then run the project code
+The code below will install the requirements and then run the project code.

 ```
 pip install -r requirements.txt